-(b) Rebuilding the business portfolio for strong profitability and future potential Currently, in the Company's office automation area, although the market as a whole is trending towards maturity, the office automation area constitutes 50% and more of the Company Group's net sales, and therefore the Company recognizes that it is important to continue to position it as the Company's main business and to maintain sales, while in the housewares area, which is the market for the Company's own products, it is anticipated that it will not be possible to expect significant growth in the Japanese market under the existing category strategy that specializes in manufacturing and selling storage products, and the Company recognizes that it is important to implement radical growth strategies by developing new categories in the Japanese market using the synthetic resin manufacturing technologies possessed by the Company and by developing new sales channels for synthetic resin houseware products through overseas markets and e-commerce as well as other means.
+(b) Rebuilding the business portfolio for strong profitability and future potential for the Company's own products, it is anticipated that it will not be possible to expect significant growth in the Japanese market under the existing category strategy that specializes in manufacturing and selling storage products, and the Company recognizes that it is important to implement radical growth strategies by developing new categories in the Japanese market using the synthetic resin manufacturing technologies possessed by the Company and by developing new sales channels for synthetic resin houseware products through overseas markets and e-commerce as well as other means.
 Meanwhile, future growth is anticipated in the automotive and electrical appliance areas, so in order for the Company to adapt to the market environment and achieve growth, the Company believes it is important to actively invest human resources and make capital investments such as for plants in the automotive area (Japan, Indonesia, and North America) and the electrical appliance area (Thailand and Vietnam), where it is anticipated that new profits can be obtained.